AI

 The models assume progress follows a predictable path.
 Build infrastructure, establish governance, create a center of excellence, scale operations, transform the business.
 Linear.
 Logical.
 Wrong.

-What the models actually measure
+What these models actually measure

-Here’s what they miss: whether you’re solving problems that matter.
+What they miss: whether you’re solving problems that matter.

 Colgate-Palmolive didn’t wait for Level 5 maturity.
 They created an AI Hub, trained employees, and thousands reported better work quality.
 Simple training program.
 Measurable impact.

-Coca-Cola combined demand forecasting with automated route planning and cut overstock costs by 30%.
+Coca-Cola combined demand forecasting with automated route planning and cut overstock costs by nearly 30%.
 They didn’t need transformational maturity.
 They needed practical automation that worked.

-The contextual framework that works
+The contextual approach that actually works

-A practical ai maturity model should measure what actually predicts success.
+A practical AI maturity model should measure what actually predicts success.
 Five factors matter more than maturity scores.

 Measurable value should appear quickly.
 If you can’t measure improvement within weeks, you picked the wrong problem or wrong solution.
 Starbucks saw click-through rates jump 150% with AI-powered personalization.
 Clear metric.
 Fast result.